 The Panasonic AG-CX350 is a 4K camcorder that offers high-quality video recording and advanced features for professionals.
 The CX350 can record clear, sharp 4K video footage.
 Additionally, the camera features a variable frame rate of 1 to 60 fps in UHD and 1 to 20 fps in HD.

 The CX350 also features a variety of professional-grade functions, such as IP streaming, dual SD card slots, three discrete lens control rings, and advanced audio controls.
 Although costly, the Panasonic AG-CX350 is an excellent option for those looking for a top-of-the-line camcorder.
+If you’re looking to capture high quality footage, this is one of the best camcorders out there.

 - UHD 4K, 1080p, Variable Frame Rate